Popek and Goldberg virtualization requirements: Virtualization theorems

 The main result of Popek and Goldberg's analysis can then be expressed as follows.

 Theorem 1.
 For any conventional third-generation computer, an effective VMM may be constructed if the set of sensitive instructions for that computer is a subset of the set of privileged instructions.

 Intuitively, the theorem states that to build a VMM it is sufficient that all instructions that could affect the correct functioning of the VMM (sensitive instructions) always trap and pass control to the VMM.
 This guarantees the resource control property.
 Non-privileged instructions must instead be executed natively (i.e., efficiently).
 The holding of the equivalence property also follows.

-This theorem also provides a simple technique for implementing a VMM, called trap-and-emulate virtualization, more recently called classic virtualization: because all sensitive instructions behave nicely, all the VMM has to do is trap and emulate every one time of them.
+This theorem also provides a simple technique for implementing a VMM, called trap-and-emulate virtualization, more recently called classic virtualization: because all sensitive instructions behave nicely, all the VMM has to do is trap and emulate every one of the sensitive instructions.

 A related problem is that of deriving sufficient conditions for recursive virtualization, that is, the conditions under which a VMM that can run on a copy of itself can be built.
 Popek and Goldberg present the following (sufficient) conditions.

 Theorem 2.
 A conventional third-generation computer is recursively virtualizable if: